One-relator hierarchies: Normal forms and quasi-convex one-relator hierarchies

 In order to prove that one-relator groups with torsion have quasi-convex (one-relator) hierarchies, Wise showed in \cite[Lemma 19.8]{wise_21_quasiconvex} that their Magnus subgroups are quasi-convex.
 When the torsion assumption is dropped, this is certainly no longer true.
 However, under additional hypotheses, we may recover quasi-convexity of Magnus subgroups.
+The only results specifically from the theory of one-relator groups we shall need are the Freiheitssatz and our hierarchy results.